 The governing body evaluates and plans future work in line with six areas of effective governance.
 Our latest skills audit (or review of strengths and next steps) led to us taking the following steps to further enhance our work and act upon any areas where we felt we could/can improve.
 This means that work is logically undertaken and no time is wasted as we work alongside Mr Denton and his team.
 It is also helping us to increase capacity and create longer term continuity in our work and needs.
 Mrs Musson was recruited due to her financial background and ability to add capacity in an area of need that we had identified.
-We were also able to recruit Parent Governors in recent times that were elected with an emphasis upon experience of Primary education and prior links to parental voice and its links to school - again - targeted areas that we identified and were able to successfully recruit towards.
+We were also able to recruit new governors in recent times that were elected with an emphasis upon current experience of primary education, private business and links to parental voice - again - targeted areas that we identified and were able to successfully recruit towards.
 Mr Denton and his team have the philosophy of 'always start with why you are doing something'.
 We share this approach and have used this work to drive our next steps.
 We believe the governing body is more effective as a result.

 2) GOVERNOR CHALLENGE & ACCOUNTABILITY EVENTS 'ACCOUNTABILITY'